forderud/ComSamples/README.md

   - `[pointer_default()]`]: Set semantics for nested pointers.
 [Defaults to `unique`](https://learn.microsoft.com/nb-no/windows/win32/com/anatomy-of-an-idl-file) unless specified.

 ### Security
+COM security defaults are quite strict.
+The following operations are for instance denied by default:
+* Connecting to an already running COM server in a higher privileges process is blocked by default.
+You'll need to configure [`RunAs`](https://learn.microsoft.com/en-us/windows/win32/com/runas) or similar to enable this.
+* Connection attempts over the network are blocked by default.
+You'll need to enable DCOM to enable this.

 Most security settings for a COM server can be configured through [AppID](https://learn.microsoft.com/en-us/windows/win32/com/appid-key) registry entries.
 The [COM Elevation Moniker](https://learn.microsoft.com/en-us/windows/win32/com/the-com-elevation-moniker) can furthermore be used to request startup of a COM server in an elevated process.
 See the [RunInSandbox](https://github.com/forderud/RunInSandbox) project for how to configure security sandboxing and elevation with COM.

 ### Custom marshaling